xiazeyu/hentaiTagger4calibre/README.md

 - Support direct download **by inputing the e-hentai url**, and support **automatically scrub the meta info from e-hentai and n-hentai**.
 - Better **tag management**, especially designed for commic files with **lots of tags**, in calibre-web, too much tag makes the whole tag system unavailable to use.
 - **Not modify the hash of the archive**, means that using that hash, the archive can be found more easily on e-hentai server, or be uploaded as a bittorrent file.
+- No need to learn python to run this script

 Advantages of this script: